HasanBradfordUni/AI-Apps-Challenge-2025/ai-testing-agent-february/README.md

 # AI Testing Agent

 ## Project Overview
-The AI Testing Agent is a web application designed to assist users in evaluating the performance of their AI models by comparing expected results with actual outcomes.
+The AI Testing Agent is an AI powered web application designed to assist users in evaluating the performance of their software applications by comparing expected results with actual outcomes.
 Users can upload a PDF containing expected results, a screenshot of the actual results, and a text prompt of the question they want to test.
 The application generates a detailed comparison and evaluation, along with a concise summary.

 ## Features
 - **File Upload**: Users can upload PDFs (expected results), screenshots (actual results), and text prompts.